Biden poured money into public works. But will that help Harris in Michigan?

 “Being federal employees, we look at things from a very national perspective,” says Rachel Miller, the new lock contracting officer’s representative.
 “But it’s also a central part of the community.
 In Sault Ste.
 Marie, the locks are the thing here.”

-In the evening, horns sound as the MacArthur lock opens its gates for the Algoma Discovery – a Canadian vessel carrying 25,000 tons of iron ore from Minnesota to Canada.
-After entering the lock at Lake Superior’s water level, the ship drops one foot per minute for 21 minutes, with the lock draining 22 million gallons of water to reach the level of Lake Huron.
+In the evening, horns sound as the MacArthur Lock opens its gates for the Algoma Discovery – a Canadian vessel carrying 25,000 tons of iron ore from Minnesota to Canada.
+After entering the lock at Lake Superior’s water level, the ship drops 1 foot per minute for 21 minutes, with the lock draining 22 million gallons of water to reach the level of Lake Huron.

 As a Canadian employee on the top deck slowly falls to eye level, his eye catches my notebook.
 He asks what I am taking notes about, and I tell him I’m in Sault Ste.
 Marie to report on the new lock.
 The Canadian nods, saying he’s heard about it in his country, on the other side of the river.